cariad/bounden/docs/regions/region.md

 #  .  . [x  x  x] .  .
 ```

-Given a one-dimensional volume with a string axis, this code describes the region that starts at `(C)` and is 3 strings wide:
+Given one-dimensional space with a string axis, this code describes the region that starts at `(C)` and is 3 strings wide:

 ```python
 from bounden import Region